anunknownpleasure/Erdos-bank-fraud/README.md

 - **Consumers**: To protect customers from unauthorized transactions and fraudulent charges.
 - **Data Scientists & Machine Learning Engineers**: To develop and refine models for fraud detection.
 - **Regulatory Agencies**: To ensure compliance with financial fraud prevention standards.

+ ## Repository Structure:
+	•	data/: Contains the dataset from the Kaggle competition.
+	•	EDA/: Contains exploratory data analysis notebooks and reports.
+	•	Models/: Contains model selection experiments and results.

+##Approach:

+Our primary focus was to maximize the F1 score.
+To address the highly imbalanced dataset, we applied:
+	•	Undersampling techniques
+	•	Oversampling techniques using SMOTE

+We considered several models, including:
+	•	Logistic Regression
+	•	Decision Tree
+	•	K-Neighbors Classifier

+The best F1 score was achieved using Logistic Regression with a threshold of 0.89, resulting in an F1 score of 0.21.

+Further details, including precision-recall curves and clustering analysis, can be found in the model selection notebook (Models/model_selection.ipynb).

 This project is licensed under the MIT License.